ChelseyG/ChelseyG.github.io/articles.md

 #### Tools:
 [Zingchart](https://www.zingchart.com/) allows you to make a variety of different graphs based on data gathered.
+[Imj](http://www.zachwhalen.net/pg/imj/) allows you to create a barcode, montage, or plot of images.
+It also allows you to sort your images based on different elements such as brightness, hue, saturation, etc.

 ## Text Analysis
 #### Articles: